 Most of the time you'll want to use the default format: Excel Workbook but there may be times when you'll need to save in one of the other formats.
-You'll learn about the most important formats (and when you should use them) in the next lesson: Lesson 1-9: Understand common file formats.
+You'll learn about the most important formats (and when you should use them) in: Lesson 1-12: Understand common file formats.
 For now, you'll stay with the default: Excel Workbook format.